 - a.
 Certify this case as a class action lawsuit, as proposed herein, appoint Plaintiffs as class representatives, and appoint the undersigned counsel as class counsel; - b.
 Declare that the No-Release Policy is contrary to law and arbitrary and capricious; - c.
-Enter an order enjoining Defendants from continuing to apply the unlawful No-Release Policy at family detention facilities and requiring Defendants to consider Plaintiffs and proposed class members for release on bond, recognizance, or other conditions, based on an individualized determination of flight risk and danger to the community; - d.
-Award Plaintiffs' counsel reasonable attorneys' fees under the Equal Access to

-Justice Act, and any other applicable statute or regulation; and - e.
+Enter an order enjoining Defendants from continuing to apply the unlawful No-Release Policy at family detention facilities and requiring Defendants to consider members of the proposed class for release on bond, recognizance, or other conditions, based on an individualized determination of flight risk and danger to the community; - d.
+Award Plaintiffs' counsel reasonable attorneys' fees under the Equal Access to Justice Act, and any other applicable statute or regulation; and - e.
 Grant such further relief as the Court deems just, equitable, and appropriate.

-Dated: December 16, 2014
+Dated: January 8, 2015